eprparadocs/cloud-custodian/tools/antlr/README.md

 4) Compile the java:  javac *.jave
 5) Run the test case:  grun cc start -tokens <test.cc

 This will print out some stuff about how the parsing is going.

+If you want to use Python3 use this:

+1) Generate code:  antlr4 -Dlanguage=Python3 cc.g4
+2) Run it this way: python main.py test.cc

 Any questions please contact me at chuckwegrzyn@yahoo.com